lcucav/criminal-nets/missing_data/README.md

 This project has been developed to evaluate the  complex networks.

-To re-use the dataset or the source code, please cite us:
-@article{ficaracavallaroetal2021missingdata,
+@misc{ficaracavallaroetal2021missingdata,
     title={Criminal Networks Analysis in Missing Data scenarios through Graph Distances}, author={Ficara, Annamaria and Cavallaro, Lucia and Curreri, Francesco and Fiumara, Giacomo and De Meo, Pasquale and Bagdasar, Ovidiu and Song, Wei and Liotta, Antonio}, year={2021},
     eprint={2103.00457},
     archivePrefix={arXiv},